diepm/vim-rest-console/README.md

 If `vrc_include_response_header` is disabled, this option does nothing.

+### `vrc_syntax_highlight_response`

+This option enables the syntax highlighting of the response body according to the Content-Type.
+It's enabled by default.
+To disable:

+  let g:vrc_syntax_highlight_response = 0

 #### `vrc_nl_sep_post_data_patterns`

 The *optional request body* usually spans multiple lines.
 VRC has to combine